bryangruneberg/laragoon/README.md

 Finally, to set your Lagoon project name, run `php artisan lagoon:set-project-name` and follow the prompts.

 You can go ahead and customize the Dockerfiles, .lagoon.yml, and docker-compose.yml.
-If you want to retrieve the original files, you can rerun the vendor:publish commands, appending the --force option to for an overwrite.
+If you want to retrieve the original files, you can rerun the vendor:publish commands, appending the --force option to force an overwrite.

 ## Running